GhostRealms/StaffChatX/README.md

 StaffChatX
 ==========

-StaffChatX Source Code Hosting on Github.
+StaffChatX Source Code.
+Download the Project on BukkitDev

-Every time changes are made to the project, the source code is pushed to this repo..
-Check here for the latest source code and changes.

 Do not redistribute any part of this code without written permission from the author.